The body’s endocannabinoid system (ECS) has a massive impact on your overall health and well-being.

 Reducing the ratio of omega-6: omega-3 is already widely recognized as one of the best ways to reduce inflammation and the risk of many diseases.

 Studies suggest that many herb-derived compounds can also support the endocannabinoid system.
 Here are some key findings:

-Our hemp tinctures are infused with turmeric, cinnamon, and other herbal ingredients that complement the beneficial effects of phytocannabinoids.
+Our hemp oils and tinctures are infused with turmeric, cinnamon, and other herbal ingredients that complement the beneficial effects of phytocannabinoids.

 An adaptogen is a special type of herb that helps the body cope with all forms of physical and psychological stress.
 They help counteract fatigue, sleep deprivation, anxiety, brain fog, mood issues, and other stress-related problems.

-Holy basil, ashwagandha, Asian ginseng, and other adaptogenic herbs have been used in Chinese and Indian (Ayurvedic) folk medicine for thousands of years.
+Holy basil, ashwagandha, Asian ginseng, and other adaptogenic herbs have been used in Chinese and Indian (Ayurvedic) folk medicine and plant medicine for thousands of years.